Molar pregnancy: Pathophysiology

 A hydatidiform mole is a pregnancy/conceptus in which the placenta contains grapelike vesicles (small sacs) that are usually visible to the naked eye.
 The vesicles arise by distention of the chorionic villi by fluid.
 When inspected under the microscope, hyperplasia of the trophoblastic tissue is noted.
 If left untreated, a hydatidiform mole will almost always end as a spontaneous abortion (miscarriage).

 Based on morphology, hydatidiform moles can be divided into two types: in complete moles, all the chorionic villi are vesicular, and no sign of embryonic or fetal development is present.
-In partial moles some villi are vesicular, whereas others appear more normal, and embryonic/fetal development may be seen but the fetus is always malformed and is never viable.
+In partial moles, some villi are vesicular, whereas others appear more normal, and embryonic/fetal development may be seen, but the fetus is always malformed and is never viable.

-In rare cases a hydatidiform mole co-exists in the uterus with a normal, viable fetus.
+In rare cases, a hydatidiform mole co-exists in the uterus with a normal, viable fetus.
 These cases are due to twinning.
 The uterus contains the products of two conceptions: one with an abnormal placenta and no viable fetus (the mole), and one with a normal placenta and a viable fetus.
-Under careful surveillance it is often possible for the woman to give birth to the normal child and to be cured of the mole.
+Under careful surveillance, it is often possible for the woman to give birth to a normal child and to be cured of the mole.

 Parental origin

 In most complete moles, all nuclear genes are inherited from the father only (androgenesis).
-In approximately 80% of these androgenetic moles, the most probable mechanism is that an empty egg is fertilized by a single sperm, followed by a duplication of all chromosomes/genes (a process called endoreduplication).
+In approximately 80% of these androgenetic moles, the most probable mechanism is that an egg with an empty nucleus or no nucleus is fertilized by a single sperm, followed by a duplication of all chromosomes/genes (a process called endoreduplication).
 In approximately 20% of complete moles, the most probable mechanism is that an empty egg is fertilized by two sperm.
-In both cases, the moles are diploid (i.e. there are two copies of every chromosome).
+In both cases, the moles are diploid (i.e., there are two copies of every chromosome).
 In all these cases, the mitochondrial genes are inherited from the mother, as usual.

 Most partial moles are triploid (three chromosome sets).
 The nucleus contains one maternal set of genes and two paternal sets.
 The mechanism is usually the reduplication of the paternal haploid set from a single sperm, but may also be the consequence of dispermic (two sperm) fertilization of the egg.

 In rare cases, hydatidiform moles are tetraploid (four chromosome sets) or have other chromosome abnormalities.

 A small percentage of hydatidiform moles have biparental diploid genomes, as in normal living persons; they have two sets of chromosomes, one inherited from each biological parent.
 Some of these moles occur in women who carry mutations in the gene NLRP7, predisposing them towards molar pregnancy.
 These rare variants of hydatidiform mole may be complete or partial.